kodi-pvr/pvr.vbox/README.md

 ### Versioning

-The addon follows semantic verisoning.
+The addon follows semantic versioning.
 Each release is tagged with its respective version number.
 Since each release of Kodi requires a separate branch for the addon, the major version changes whenever the Kodi version changes.
 This means that versions `1.x.x` are for Kodi v15, versions `2.x.x` are for Kodi v16 and so on.

 ### Useful links